dinamsky/ZloBot/README.md

 ZIB is a IRC-based, Bitcoin-funded bot network that runs under Tor for anonymity.<br>
 ZIB is coded totally from scratch and not built on top of someone elses source code.<br>
 ZIB uses the Department of Defense standard for encryption of Top Sercret files as one of its methods of making its binaries fully undetectable every time!<br>
-ZIB stands for Zlo is a Botnet.
-Zlo means evil in Russian. (actually ZIB stands for ZIB is a Botnet - a self-referencing acronym)<br>
+ZIB stands for Zib is a Botnet.
+A self-referencing acronym.
+Zlo means evil in Russian.
 ZIB creates a new binary for every user, with different file sizes, creation dates, and rot13->zlib->base64->AES-256(random key+IV) encrypted strings.<br>
 ZIB is 100% fully undetectable (FUD) to Anti-Virus.<br>
 ZIB has an automated system for handling payments, providing bot-net binaries, and creating bot-net IRC channels.<br>